Cooperia drummondii

 Family: Liliaceae

 Plant Description: Scape usually 15-35 cm high.
 Perianth tube 6.5-10 cm long.
 Tepals about 2 cm long, white.
-Plant from bulbs.
+Plant comes from a bulb.
 Leavers linear.
-Fruit is a capsule splitting into 3 parts.
+Fruit is a capsule splitting into three parts.

 Field Identification:

-Occurrence: Common on various soils in prairies, openings, and wase places and along roads.
+Occurrence: Common on various soils in prairies, openings, and waste places and roadsides.

 Plant Use: